Inclusive language guide

 Three students sitting at a picnic table taking notes

-De-stigmatizing or Virtue Signaling?
+De-stigmatizing or virtue signaling?

 When discussing students, we often use adjectives or modifiers to categorize or place them as a member within a certain group.
 For example, we might say, “African American students, high-risk students, students with disabilities, etc.” Before choosing to use a modifier, ask yourself if this word is important to your overall message.
 What is your reasoning for adding it to the text?
 Do you say “my Black friend” but do not use a modifier for your white friends?
 In many cases, we can and should simply just refer to people as “people” or students as “students” without any adjectives or modifiers.